-The Department of Transport has published guidance for healthcare professionals which emphasises that a person who is prescribed any of the above listed drugs is unlikely to be in breach of the new law as the specified dosage is higher than that which is usually prescribed.
+The UK government has published guidance for healthcare professionals.
+This emphasises that a person who is prescribed any of the drugs listed above is unlikely to be in breach of the law.
+This is because the levels specified in the law are higher than the dosage which is usually prescribed.

-The guidance suggests that, if you are taking any of the above prescribed drugs, you might want to carry evidence that it is prescription medication with you while driving so that you can show this to the police if stopped – for example, a copy of your prescription or the medicine packet.
+The guidance suggests that, if you are taking any of the above prescribed drugs, you might want to carry evidence that it is prescription medication with you while driving.
+For example, a copy of your prescription or the medicine packet.
+You can show this to the police if stopped.

 If you are prescribed one of the drugs affected by this law, you should ask your doctor whether it will be safe for you to drive.

-Read more about the offence on the gov.uk website.
+Read more about the offence on the UK government's website.